 What is Support Vector Machine (SVM)?

-Support vector machine (SVM) is a supervised machine learning algorithm that can be used for both classification and regression tasks.
-At times, SVM for classification is termed as support vector classification (SVC) and SVM for regression is termed as support vector regression (SVR).
-In this post, we will learn about SVM classifier.
-The main idea behind SVM classifier is to find a hyperplane that maximally separates the data points of different classes.
-In other words, we are looking for the largest margin between the two classes.
-The rationale behind having decision boundaries with large margins is that they tend to have a lower generalization error, whereas models with small margins are more prone to overfitting.
-Given labeled training data (supervised learning), the SVM classification algorithm outputs an optimal hyperplane which categorizes new examples into different classes.
+Given labeled training data (for supervised learning), the SVM classification algorithm outputs an optimal hyperplane which categorizes new data examples into different classes.
 This hyperplane is then used to make predictions on new data points.
-Support Vector Machine classifier is also termed as maximum margin classifier, meaning that it finds the line or hyperplane that has the largest distance to the nearest training data points (support vectors) of any class.
-Let’s take and example to understand Support Vector Machine better.
+Let’s take an example to understand Support Vector Machine concepts in a better manner.
 Say you have been asked to predict whether a customer will churn or not and you have all their past transaction records as well as demographic information.
 After exploring the data, you’ve found that there’s not much difference between the average transaction amount of customers who churned and those who didn’t.
 You also found that most of the customers who churned live relatively far from the city center.
 Based on these findings, you decided to use Support Vector Machine classification algorithm to build your prediction model.
 Model trained using SVM classification algorithm will be able to classify the customers as high risk (churned) or otherwise.

 There are some key concepts that are important to understand when working with SVMs.
 First, the data points that are closest to the hyperplane are called support vectors.
-These points have a direct impact on the position and orientation of the hyperplane.
-Second, when working with Python SKlearn SVC algorithm, there are three hyperparameters that results in different SVM models (hypothesis): C, gamma and kernel function.
+Second, when the data is not linearly separable, SVMs use a technique called kernel trick, which maps the original features into a higher-dimensional feature space where the data is linearly separable.
+In this new feature space, we can draw a hyperplane that separates the two classes.
+Third, when working with Python SKlearn SVC algorithm, there are three hyperparameters that results in different SVM models (hypothesis): C, gamma and kernel function.

 - SVM kernel is a mathematical function that is used to map the data points from one space into another, usually higher dimensional space.
 When training a support vector machine (SVM) model using Sklearn SVC algorithm, the kernel hyperparameter can take on several values: ‘linear’, ‘poly’, ‘rbf’ and ‘sigmoid’.